Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 We may well deplore the promiscuity of Israel's intervention or lack of its proportion, but the blowing up of the bridges and other interruptions of all air and sea traffic possess a certain grim rationale.

-The freshly kidnapped Israeli soldiers are not, if the Israeli defense forces can help it, or are not, I should say, if the Israeli defense forces could help it, these kidnapped soldiers are not going to be transferred north to end up as anonymous meat in some dungeon run by Bashar al-Assad or Mahmood Ahmadinizad when one thinks of what currently happens to Syrian or Iranian civilians held by these two men.
+If the Israeli defense forces can help it, or are not, I should say, if the Israeli Defense Forces can help it, these kidnapped soldiers are not going to be transferred north to end up as anonymous meat in some dungeon run by Bashir al-Assad or Mahmoud Ahmadinezad when one thinks of what currently happens to Syrian or Iranian civilians held by these two men.

 If you do not recognize the newly elected government of Israel as a legitimate negotiating partner, he told them, I will order a referendum among the Palestinians on the single issue of that recognition.

-He had at his disposal an important letter signed by several respected Palestinian political prisoners that called for a two-state solution on this basis, and he was also cutting with the grain of important resolutions by the European Union and other concerned international interlocutors.
+He had at his disposal an important letter signed by several respected Palestinian political prisoners that called for a two-state solution on this basis.

 He also knew what many people forget.

-Hamas did not win a majority of the votes in the Palestinian elections, and only hold a tenuous supermajority of the parliamentary seats.
+Hamas did not win a majority of the votes in the Palestinian elections and only hold a tenuous supermajority of the parliamentary seats.

-Hamas made it very clear they did not relish this proposal, the ultimatum point of which uh was just coming due.
+Hamas made it very clear they did not relish this proposal, the ultimatum point of which was just coming due.

-Does it not seem obvious that the intention of the various provocations launched from Gaza from the missiles to the first abduction of an Israeli soldier were designed precisely to make this referendum impossible?
+Does it not seem obvious that the intention of the various provocations launched from Gaza, from the missiles to the first abduction of an Israeli soldier, were designed precisely to make this referendum impossible?

-And does it not seem at least very likely that the Hezbollah operations on Israel's northern border have been implicitly coordinated to assist Hamas in this respect.
+And does it not seem at least very likely that the Hezbollah operations on Israel's northern border have been implicitly coordinated to assist Hamas in this respect?

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

-Uh Gwynne Eiffel says, would you reject President Bush's suggestion today that President Assad speak to Hezbollah and end this?
+Gwynne Eiffel says, would you reject President Bush's suggestion today that President Assad speak to Hezbollah and end this?

 That was such a simplistic approach.